 In the United States, the Federal Reserve is the central bank.
 (It’s often called the Fed, for short.)
 The U.S. Congress has established maximum employment and price stability as the macroeconomic objectives for the Fed to work toward.
 This is often referred to as the Federal Reserve's dual mandate.

 How does the Federal Reserve conduct monetary policy?
-It can do so by influencing the supply of money in the economy, as well as influencing interest rates in markets, explained St. Louis Fed economist David Wheelock in our podcast.
+It can do so by influencing the supply of money in the economy, as well as influencing interest rates in markets, explained St. Louis Fed economist David Wheelock in a recent podcast.

 To influence the money supply and interest rates, the Fed has various tools.
 Some key ones include:

 The word “fiscal” relates to public treasury or revenues.
 Fiscal policy is a broad term used to refer to the tax and spending policies of the federal government.